From January 2023, IBM Distributed Software prices will rise by 24% in important currencies.

 The following categories of products, are included in this announcement:

-All Passport Advantage Eligible Perpetual, Subscription License, Monthly License, Fixed Term Licenses, Appliances, and SaaS Products.
+All Passport Advantage Eligible Perpetual, Subscription License, Monthly License, Fixed Term Licenses, Appliances & SaaS Products.

-IBM announced on November 22, 2022, that “due to unique local market dynamics in select countries,” pricing for All Passport Advantage Eligible Perpetual, Subscription License, Monthly License, Fixed Term Licenses, Appliances, and SaaS Products transacted in the following currencies will increase by 24% beginning in January 2023: British Pound, Euro, Japanese Yen, South African Rand, Swedish Krona, Norwegian Krone & Danish Krone.
+IBM announced on November 22, 2022, that “due to unique local market dynamics in select countries,” pricing for All Passport Advantage Eligible Perpetual, Subscription License, Monthly License, Fixed Term Licenses and Appliances transacted in the following currencies will increase by 24% beginning in January 2023: British Pound, Euro, Japanese Yen, South African Rand, Swedish Krona, Norwegian Krone & Danish Krone.

 There will be a 19% pricing increase for transactions in Canadian dollars.